top of page

 Since Ibiza is an island, it’s no surprise that seafood is king here.
 But it’s not just about eating fish; it’s about how it’s prepared and enjoyed.
 The freshness is unbeatable, and the cooking styles highlight the natural flavours.

-Another must-try is Calamare a la Plancha - grilled squid with lemon and herbs.
+CALAMARE A LA PLANCHA: Another must-try is grilled squid with lemon and herbs.
 The texture is tender, and the smoky char from the grill adds depth.

 Tips for Enjoying Local Cuisine in Ibiza